sudhirph/sudhirph/README.md

 - 👋 Hi, I’m @sudhirph
-- 👀 I’m interested in coding applications around crypto as well as non crypto to solve day today problems
+- 👀 I’m interested in coding applications
 - 🌱 I’m currently learning Python, Go
 - 💞️ I’m looking to collaborate on developing services around Meeting APIs and Scheduling APIs
 - 📫 How to reach me ...